Jon Snow (journalist): Personal life

 Snow was once engaged to fellow television newsreader Anna Ford.
 For 35 years Snow's partner was human rights lawyer Madeleine Colvin, with whom he has two daughters.
-On 26 March 2010, on the Caribbean island of Mustique, Snow married Precious Lunga, a scientist who was born and raised in Rhodesia (now Zimbabwe).
+On 26 March 2010, on the Caribbean island of Mustique, Snow married Precious Lunga, a scientist who was born and raised in Zimbabwe.
 They had a son together by surrogacy in March 2021.
 Snow lives in Primrose Hill, north London.

 Known as a keen cyclist and advocate of the activity, Snow served as president of CTC Cycling UK from 2007 onwards, to around 2020.
-When his beloved Condor, titanium-framed silver hybrid cycle was stolen from his home, he publicised the theft on his blog and offered £250 reward for its safe return.
+When his beloved Condor titanium-framed silver hybrid cycle was stolen from his home, he publicised the theft on his blog and offered £250 reward for its safe return.

 Snow served as a governor at Brecknock Primary School, Camden, for many years.

-He is the cousin of the equally renowned journalist and broadcaster Peter Snow.
+He is the cousin of the journalist and broadcaster Peter Snow.

+In June 2026, Snow revealed in an interview with the Daily Mail that he had been diagnosed with Alzheimer's disease.